antronerds/r2-training-courses/docs/Finding_structural_variants.md

 * To further corroborate this we can go to the Circos plots panel again.
 Go back to the Graduate Training Course datascope overview panel and click the **circos archive** tile again.
 * Locate the N724 tumor sample and click on the image.
 * Open the **Gene Expression list** tab
+* This can be further explored by clicking on the probeset link (left column in the list) and on the Detailed link.

 ---------
   ![](_static/images/R2d2_logo.png)**How is the expression of the TERT gene affected?**